 Currently, LeanData is in the process of developing its initial target account list, and that process will be covered in the third post of this Journey to Effective ABM series.
 Stay tuned!

 This post is the second in our series of articles that chronicles LeanData’s journey to finally getting account-based strategies right once and for all.
 While it’s early days for the series, our aim is to share our learning for the benefit of your learning, resulting in a rising tide that lifts all our boats.

-Please stay tuned for the next posts in our ongoing series:
+Please check out other ABM-themed posts in our ongoing series: